grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Figure it out Cassandra.
 You know what a pinging torpedo sounds like.
 Listen until you can see what's happening in your head.
 Then tell me what I need to do."

-Cassandra slowly closed the lids over her large eyes.
-The earphones of the sonar pumped sound into her head and her mind passed out of the _Prospect_ and into the water.
+Cassandra slowly closed her eyes.
+The earphones of the sonar pumped sound into her head, and her mind passed out of the _Prospect_ and into the water.
 She searched around with it, looking to port, then to starboard behind the _Prospect_, passing over the dead zone where the prop wash made her deaf.
 She honed in on the torpedo --- a high whining electric motor just off their rear port side.
 She wrapped her head around it, and in her mind she could see the machine --- a long, slick steel tube slipping through the water at a speed that was far faster than anything else she'd ever seen in her mind's eye through sonar.
 It was coming directly toward her.

 It started pinging.
 The round ringing echo of it almost hurt her ears.